GUIDE Program

 - How you function in your home, including performing your personal care tasks

-- Other environmental, social and behavioral factors
+- Other environmental, social, and behavioral factors

-The home agency visitor will talk with you and walk around your home to evaluate safety and fall risk.
+Sue, your care navigator, will talk with you and walk around your home to evaluate safety and fall risk.

 RESPITE FUND